Napier, New Zealand: Rail

 The Palmerston North–Gisborne Line runs through Napier.
 The southern portion of the line between Napier and Palmerston North was built between 1872 and 1891, and the northern portion between Napier and Gisborne from 1912 to 1942.
 The line from Gisborne enters Napier via the coast, making its way through the city, before eventually turning inland towards Hastings, and onwards to Woodville (where the Wairarapa Line branches off) and Palmerston North.

-The Napier Port Branch, formerly known as the Ahuriri Branch, is a 2 km railway branch line off the Palmerston North-Gisborne Line that serves the Port of Napier.
+The Napier Port Branch, formerly known as the Ahuriri Branch, is a 2 km railway branch line off the Palmerston North-Gisborne Line that serves Napier Port.
 Napier Railway Station was the main railway station in Napier and an intermediate stop on the Palmerston North-Gisborne Line.
 It opened on 12 October 1874, when the station and the first section of the line between Napier and Hastings was opened.
 The line through the Manawatū Gorge to Palmerston North and hence to Wellington was opened on 9 March 1891.
 The line north of Napier to Gisborne was opened on 3 August 1942, with passenger services from 7 September.
 Napier was the terminus for both Gisborne and Wellington goods trains, though some passenger trains ran straight through.

 The original Napier station building was on the corner of Station Street and Millar Street, close to the centre of Napier.
 The facilities on the site increased to include the passenger station plus a goods yard, locomotive depot, workshop and a way and works branch.
 The line was on a curve and difficult to work, and the site was limited by level crossings at each end and with no room for expansion.

 Hence, in a two-year programme to 1991, most functions followed the Way and Works to Pandora Point, at the start of the Ahuriri Branch, leaving only a new InterCity coach and train terminal on the city site, fronting Munroe Street.
 The old station was closed on 6 October 1990, and was replaced by a new station on 9 June 1991.
 The existing station and three-story administrative block built in the late 1950s and early 1960s were demolished and some three hectares of land was available for retail development.

 A marshalling yard, freight terminal, locomotive depot and other facilities were established at Pandora Point, with a triangle provided to turn trains and giving direct access north and south from the port branch.
 The Ahuriri yard was closed.
 The old main line north to Gisborne was realigned to the east to allow a new link road to the Tamatea area of Napier, and railways land was redeveloped as an industrial subdivision.
 On 7 October 2001 the Bay Express from Wellington to Napier was cancelled and passenger services on the line ceased.